simonjamain/fusion360csvexport/README.md

 Export one stl file each row of a csv file containing a list of parameters values.
 This allows you to generate many variants of the same parametric design in one go !

+To illustrate, all files [of this project](https://www.thingiverse.com/thing:4318404/files) has been generated in one go using this script.

 ## CSV structure
 *Note: an example csv file is located in /example folder to illustrate the folowing instructions.*